greenstevester/cornerstone/README.md

     yarn lint
     ```
 * _building and watching_ - There are variations here for different purposes... mostly obvious
-    build the feature and the demo
+    build the app and the demo
     ```
     yarn build
     ```
-    generates `dist/feature` and `dist/demo`
+    generates `dist/app` and `dist/demo`

-    build and watch the feature:
+    build and watch the app:
     ```
     yarn build.watch
     ```